xapian/xapian-docsprint/concepts/indexing/limitations.rst

 B-tree block number
 -------------------

-The B-trees use a 32-bit unsigned block count.
+The B-trees used by the disk-based backends use a 32-bit unsigned block count.
 The default blocksize is 8KB which limits you to 32TB tables.
 You can increase the blocksize if this is a problem, but it's best to do it before you create the database as otherwise you need to use xapian-compact to make a compacted copy of the database with the new blocksize, and that will take a while for such a large database.
 The maximum blocksize currently allowed is 64K, which limits you to 256TB tables.

 OS file size